 The horizontal line on the blade height indicator shows how many inches the bottom of the blade is above the bed of the mill.
-If you know the height of your blade at each cut, you can determine the thickness of lumber you are sawing.
+Knowing the height of the blade at each cut, the thickness of lumber being sawed can be determine.

-Example: You want to cut 1" (25 mm) random width boards from a log.
-Position the blade for the first cut.
-Move the carriage to an even measurement on the inch scale.
-Make a trim cut.
+Example: 1" (25 mm) thick boards are wanted from random width boards from a log.

+- 1. Position the blade for the first cut.
+Move the carriage to an even measurement on the inch scale. - 2.
+Make a trim cut. - 3.
 Return the carriage for the second cut and lower it 1 1/8" (29 mm) below the original measurement.
 (The extra 1/8" (3 mm) allows for saw kerf and shrinkage of the lumber.)

-The yellow area on the scale identifies where the blade could encounter a side support or log clamp.
-Check that these items are below the blade level before sawing.
+NOTE: The yellow area on the scale identifies where the blade could encounter a side support or log clamp.

+4. Check that these items are below the blade level before sawing.